zr-tex8r/PXutil/jfmutil/README.md

     as counterpart to vftovp/vptovf programs.
   - The mutual conversion between VF files alone and files in the “ZVP0 format”, which is a subset of the ZVP format.
+  - The replication of virtual fonts with different names, where the referred TFM names in the VF will be suitably revised.

 ### SYSTEM REQUIREMENTS